IB Students

 IB Students Excel Here

-We know you are going places, and the U of A is going to get you there.
-As a top-tiered research-based institution, we provide the kind of academically-focused environment in which IB students can thrive.
-From undergraduate research opportunities, to honors and certificate programs, to co-ops and internships, you can pursue your academic interests and find your passion here!
+We know you are going places, and the University of Alberta is going to get you there.
+As a top-tier research-based institution, we provide the kind of academically-focused environment in which International Baccalaureate (IB) students can thrive.

-Hear from one of our current U of A students who participated in the International Baccalaureate program!
+But you don't have to take our word for it.
+Hear from one of our current U of A students who participated in the IB program!

 Advanced Standing